organicmaps/organicmaps.github.io/content/faq/routing-05-avoidance/index.md

 If you want to avoid unpaved roads pick selector near "Unpaved roads" as on screenshot.

-If OrganicMaps builds a route with some avoidable roads you will see button "Define roads to avoid" for quick setup.
+If Organic Maps builds a route with some avoidable roads you will see button "Define roads to avoid" for quick setup.

 <img src="/faq/routing-05-avoidance/define-roads.jpg" width="400px"/>